xfrenette/hotelcaisse-server/docs/api.md

 `POST /device/register`
 ---

-Registers the device to use the API for this business by sending the passcode generated in the admin.
+Registers the device to use the API for this team by sending the passcode generated in the admin.
 If correctly authenticated, the response will contain the token to use for the next request.

 ### Request `data`